Melapress/wp-security-audit-log/readme.txt

 Browse our list of [WordPress plugins](https://www.wpwhitesecurity.com/wordpress-plugins/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description) that can help you better manage and improve the security of your WordPress websites and users.

 ### WordPress Changes & Details the Plugin Keeps a Log Of
-As a comprehensive & complete WordPress activity log solution WP Security Audit Log does not just tell you that a post, a user profile, or an object was updated.
+As a comprehensive & complete WordPress activity log solution WP Activity Log does not just tell you that a post, a user profile, or an object was updated.
 It keeps a log of what was changed within the post, profile or object.

 Below is a summary of the changes that the plugin can keep a record of: